Wrong Interpretations

 Revelation 7:2-8

 It is evident that the record of the period following the opening of the Sixth Seal is speaking of Israel's springtime renewal as a source of spiritual fruit.
 Untimely figs fall from the fig tree.
 The fig tree is surrounded by a protective watch.
 And angels set seals upon the 144,000.
-Revealing the full number and Israelite origin of these 144,000 informs us that the fig tree has indeed rebudded.
+Revealing the full number and Israelite origin of these 144,000 informs us that the fig tree has indeed become fruitful again.

 Yet the revival will not be confined to the nation of Israel.
 An angelic guard is set on all "the trees."
 We infer that a new season of spiritual fruit will come to all the nations of the world, as we learned in Luke 21:29-32 (above) and as Jesus predicted in His Olivet Discourse.